ZakaHaceCosas/Naptua/README.md

 | ... | (for now) requires self compiling (downloading the framework) |

 As said, **it is not finished**, so don't expect it to work properly and don't get surpirsed by it having more cons than pros.
 It's a two day project and a messy code.
 Later I'll take my time to clean it.
+**Don't expect _active_ development either.** I'll occasionally look at it, but won't give it daily work or anything close.

 ### FEATURES: